LingkaiX/auliving/README.md

 ### How to use Parcel

 - Install and initialise
-  - npm intall -g parcel
+  - npm install -g parcel
   - cd ./src
   - npm init -y
   - npm install node-sass